welaika/wordless/rtfm/source/_pages/install.rst

 (Not so) Manual
 ###############

+At the end of the installation process you will have

+* a plugin - almost invisible: no backend page, just ``wp-cli`` commands
+* a theme - where we will do all the work

 Prerequisites
 """""""""""""

 #.
 Install WP-CLI http://wp-cli.org/#installing
 #.
 Install global packages from NPM: ``npm install -g foreman yarn`` [1]_ [2]_
+   (you already have node on your development machine, haven't you?)
 #.
 WordPress installed and configured as per `official documentation`_

 .. _official documentation: https://codex.wordpress.org/Installing_WordPress